snimu/blog/contents/byte-latent-transformer/article.md

 ![Architecture overview](images/Figure2_ArchitectureOverview.png)

-Let's go through each part of the architecture.
+Let's go through each step.

 ### Grouping bytes into tokens

 There are many ways to group bytes into tokens.
-However, a very promising approach is to use the information that is already available at the model outputs.
+However, a very promising approach is to use the information that is already available at the model outputs via its prediction entropy.
 This was popularized by [entropix](https://github.com/xjdr-alt/entropix), which uses the uncertainty of the model's next-token prediction (in normal transformers using BPE tokens) to adjust their sampling strategy.
 For example, always pick the most likely token when the model is consistently confident about its predictions, but insert "thinking" tokens (like "wait" or "...") manually into its context window when it is consistently uncertain.

 We could use the same information about model certainty to find out which bytes are easy to predict, and which ones are difficult.